 - bloating, gas, and cramping

 - decrease in appetite

-- nutrient deficiencies, especially in calcium, magnesium, and zinc, because fiber may limit their absorption
+- nutrient deficiencies, especially in calcium, magnesium, and zinc, because fiber may limit their

 - risk of a blocked intestine if too much fiber is consumed with not enough fluid